-FGM facts
+FGM facts:

-- FGM is carried out on young girls from infancy through to 15 years. - FGM has no health benefits. - FGM affects an estimated 140 million girls and women 10 worldwide according to the World Health Organisation. - FGM has no basis in any religion. - FGM is practised by specific ethnic groups, rather than by a whole country as communities practising FGM straddle national boundaries. - The act of FGM has a long-term impact on young girls and women including physical, sexual and psychological.
+- FGM is carried out on young girls from infancy through to 15 years - FGM has no health benefits - FGM affects an estimated 140 million girls and women worldwide according to the World Health Organisation

-Why you should take action to stop FGM

-- 1. FGM is child abuse and must be treated in the same vein as all other crimes against children that would kick start interventions by other agencies such as social workers and the police - 2.
+- FGM has no bearing with any religion - FGM is practised by specific ethnic groups, rather than by a whole country as communities practising FGM straddle national boundaries - The act of FGM has a long term impact on young girls and women including physical, sexual and psychological.
+Why you should take action to stop FGM: - FGM is child abuse and must be treated in the same vein as all other crimes against children that would kick start interventions by other agencies such as social workers and the police - 2.
 Since legislation was introduced in the UK in 1985, there has yet to be a prosecution - 3.
-FGM is used to control girls and young women and is often a conduit for economic security eg dowries.
+FGM is used to control girls and young women and is often a conduit for economic security i.e. dowry's In April 2014, the Director of Public Prosecutions will for the first time bring charges against two individuals (one a serving doctor at a London hospital) for performing and repairing FGM.
+If successful, this will be the first case of its kind in the UK 29 years after FGM became a criminal offence.